2020–2022 Malaysian political crisis: 25 February

 On 25 February, Agong summoned 90 MPs to have an audience with the Yang di-Pertuan Agong.
 Starting from 2:30 pm, the Agong spent two to three minutes interviewing each MPs.
 Following the first round of interviews, UMNO and PAS revealed that they have withdrawn their earlier support for Mahathir to remain as prime minister, and had instead called for parliament dissolution.
 It was previously reported that as all political factions voiced their support for Mahathir, he was about to establish a "unity government" that the two parties did not agree with.
 Annuar Musa, UMNO's secretary-general, said the basis of negotiations with Mahathir was that UMNO and PAS would lend their support to form an alternative coalition without DAP.
 Therefore, both PAS and UMNO declared their support for a snap election instead.
+Takiyuddin Hassan confirmed the would-be coalition would have been called Perikatan Nasional.

 An emergency Pakatan Harapan presidential council meeting was held at PKR's headquarters in Petaling Jaya at night.
 Pakatan Harapan parties; DAP, PKR and Amanah invited Mahathir to the meeting in order to restore the previous government but Mahathir did not attend the joint meeting.

 Later on 3 February 2021, Mahathir claimed that when the Pakatan Harapan MPs made their statutory declaration in front of the Agong, they did not name him as their candidate.
 Anwar had convinced PH MPs that he had sufficient support from Sabah and Sarawak MPs and PH MPs to have a majority to become prime minister.
 Mahathir said that "only DAP, Amanah, and his faction of his PKR" supported Anwar.
 Anwar had 92 supporters while Mahathir had 62.
 "When Muhyiddin was named Prime Minister he did not have majority support.
 But upon his appointment he was able to offer places in his cabinet to the members who supported me.
 They crossed over and Muhyiddin achieved a majority of two", Mahathir wrote on his blog.